fchavelli/esa-ipcc-topics/README.md

 scripts/pdf_to_txt.sh ../data/reports/pdf ../data/reports/txt
 ```

 Download the CCI references (.bib) or build a new bibliography from a raw Excel file (containing at least reference titles) using the following command.
 Reference metadata (including type, date, authors, journal, and doi) will be recovered online using Crossref API.
-Then optionally remove any duplicates from the bib file.
+Check documentation of `get_references.py` for input structure details and documentation.
+Then optionally remove any duplicates from the bib file using `remove_duplicates.py`.

 ```python
 python get_references.py